EPCCed/2026-03-02-Fortran-intro/_episodes/00-connecting.md

 ARCHER2 supports a number of different data transfer mechanisms.
 The one you choose depends on the amount and structure of the data you want to transfer and where you want to transfer the data to.
-The three main options are:
+The two main options are:

 * `scp`: The standard way to transfer small to medium amounts of data off ARCHER2 to any other location.
 * `rsync`: Used if you need to keep small to medium datasets synchronised between two different locations